 In the midst of all of this twitter kerfuffle, I noticed that a lot of people seemed to take issue with a piece Film Crit Hulk wrote years ago about rape and rape culture.
 Here it is in sentence case.

 I think the piece is brilliant.
-It’s eloquent and thought provoking and somehow this unknown film industry man in the persona of a Hulk who talks beautifully in all caps about mostly movies managed to put into words how I feel day to day about some of my lived experiences.
+It’s eloquent and thought provoking and somehow this unknown film person in the persona of a Hulk who talks beautifully in all caps about mostly movies managed to put into words how I feel day to day about some of my lived experiences.

 His 50% theory rang so true to me and it was a concept I’d never been able to articulate before, even to myself.
 I’ve shared this article many times, with my sister and mother who both really liked it, and once during an argument with a distant cousin about the Ke$ha/Sony thing.
 Long story short: distant cousin felt bad for Dr. Luke because he’s been branded a rapist when he hasn’t been convicted and maybe she was just looking for a novel way to get out of the contract.
 SSDD, as they say in Dreamcatcher.